 - 1. This report sets out the key staff survey results for Oxford University Hospitals Trust, with comparisons against 2020 data and the 2021 national average scores along with supporting narrative. - 2.
-The report has been agreed at Trust Management Executive on 10 March 2022. - 3.
+The report has been agreed at Trust Management Executive on 10 March 2022 following discussion at the People and Communications Committee on 14 February 2022.
+It also includes feedback from the Trade Alliance Committee on 10 February 2022 on how we make 'Our Engagement Promise' a success. - 3.
 Our results are benchmarked against 126 Acute, and Acute and Community Trusts in England and compared against the national average scores.